‘Fare Lock’: Wizz Air now charges passengers for keeping fares low

 The most active low cost airline in Bulgaria, Wizz Air, introduced an offer called Fare Lock.
 Customers who find a flight they are interested in, on the Wizz Air website, and who want to make sure the fare listed does not change for the next 48 hours, can choose a Fare Lock.

-That way, they have two days to think before they actually book a flight, knowing the fare will not increase while they do.
+That way, they have two days to think before they actually book the flight, knowing the fare will not increase while they do.
 The only issue is that Fare Locks cost money too.
 The fee is 3 Euro per person and flight.
-This means flights for a family of four, from A to B and back to A, will cost 24 Euro more, if Fare Locks are chosen.
+This means a flight for a family of four, from A to B and back to A, will cost 24 Euro more, if Fare Locks are chosen.
 For one single passenger, it would be 6 Euro.

 Fare Lock is available for bookings created more than a week before the flight’s departure, and for all fare types, including ‘Basic’, ‘Wizz Go’ and ‘Wizz Plus’.